Updated: Nov 28, 2022

 A municipality or transportation authority.
 A case may be filed against the city government if a roadway fault or unsafe street design causes an accident.

-A motorcycle accident attorney can provide guidance on how to proceed with civil proceedings against a negligent party.
+A Los Angeles Motorcycle Accident Attorney can provide guidance on how to proceed with civil proceedings against a negligent party.
 They have a lot of experience campaigning for the interests of those who have been in car accidents.